-Ideally, the rate design development and bill impact study would be done with several years of individual customer data from AMI meters, if installed, that would enable robust customer segment analyses, calculation of the frequency distribution of impacts, and many sensitivity analyses.
+Ideally, the rate design development and bill impact study would be performed using several years of individual customer data from AMI meters, if installed, that would enable robust customer segment analyses, calculation of the frequency distribution of impacts, and many sensitivity analyses.
 This data will not be available for several years for those utilities pursuing AMI.
 New York utilities have representative or surrogate sample interval data for mass market customers within the appropriate classes.
 This data is obtained and updated periodically through in-house load research programs at

 Consolidated Edison Company of New York, Inc., Orange and Rockland Utilities, Inc. and Central Hudson Gas & Electric and from a third party such as Itron, Inc. at New York State Electric & Gas Corporation and Rochester Gas and Electric Corporation.
-Analyses of this data can be extrapolated to a class population in a manner that produces statistically significant results.
+This data could be used to inform bill impact studies by extrapolation to a class population in a manner that produces statistically significant results.
+Any utility data used for bill impact analyses shall be made available to stakeholders and be provided alongside the necessary context (e.g., how the data was collected, additional relevant customer data).
 In addition to load research data, rate design development can require system load data.
 Each New York State utility has system load data available as described in the Distributed System Implementation plans filed on June 30, 2016 in Case 14-M-0101.

-BILL IMPACT STUDY
+UTILITY BILL IMPACT STUDIES

-For the bill impact study to produce meaningful results that provide the Commission with reliable information, the bill impact study should be clearly defined and replicable by Staff and stakeholders.
-There also needs to be consistency in the approaches used by each utility, while acknowledging that basic differences exist among the utilities' data availability, metering, etc. Therefore, the Commission should require that all underlying data sources are provided in an easily used electronic format and that all assumptions are carefully documented along with supporting documents.
+In order for the bill impact studies to produce meaningful results that will provide the Commission with reliable information, the bill impact study should be clearly defined and replicable by Staff and stakeholders.
+There also needs to be consistency in the approaches used by each utility, while acknowledging that basic differences exist among the utilities' data availability, metering, etc. Therefore, all underlying data sources shall be provided in an easily used electronic format with all assumptions carefully documented along with supporting documents as necessary, in order to assess the results of the utility -provided models.

-Utilities in New York have a wide variety of geographies, system designs, customer types, and weather, all of which affect revenue requirements, cost allocation, and rate design.
+Utilities in New York serve a wide variety of geographies, with unique system designs, customer types, and weather, all of which affect revenue requirements, cost allocation, and rate design.
 Therefore, it is necessary to define utility-specific typical customers for purposes of the bill impact studies, in a manner consistent amongst utilities.
+In addition to typical customers, bill impacts for low income customers should be determined as well.
+While each utility knows the usage level of customers participating in low-income programs and their distribution within applicable service classes, utility load research samples are not available to produce statistically significant findings for low-income customers or any other customer demographic group.
+The VDER working group will discuss and address how best to approach this aspect of the analysis.

-The customer bill impact analysis and the process used to conduct the analysis must be transparent, efficient, and supportive of Commission decisionmaking.
+The customer bill impact analysis and the process used to conduct the analysis must be transparent, efficient, and supportive of Commission decision-making.
 Joint Utilities will provide their bill impact models to stakeholders.
-The process should initially focus stakeholders' efforts on providing input into and review of the Joint Utilities' modeling approaches and data.
-This process is efficient because it avoids the potential for multiple stakeholders developing parallel bill impact models and analyses that would be difficult to reconcile.
-Regularly scheduled Rate Design Working Group meetings will provide the forum that will foster consistency among the utilities and provide stakeholders and the Commission with transparent and reliable information.
+The process will initially focus stakeholders' efforts on providing input into and review of the Joint Utilities' modeling approaches and data.
+This process will avoid the potential for multiple stakeholders developing parallel bill impact models and analyses that would be difficult to reconcile.
+Regularly scheduled VDER Rate Design Working Group meetings will provide the forum that will foster consistency among the utilities and provide stakeholders and the Commission with transparent and reliable information.